SharePoint/sp-dev-docs/docs/solution-guidance/portal-navigation.md

 ### Navigation store API

 The navigation store API provides a programmatic interface to manage the configuration of the navigation control consistently and securely.
-You can choose to have the custom navigation control use either a custom navigation store API or an out-of-box navigation store API.
+You can choose to have the custom navigation control use either a custom navigation store API or an out-of-the-box navigation store API.

 If you wish to develop and deploy a custom navigation store API, observe the following guidelines: